zzysiteblog/zzysiteblog.github.io/source/mfs-rules/index.md

 # English

 1. Please comply with Discord TOS
-2. Please communicate in the server friendly, please send robot commands in `#机器人命令-bot-commands`
+2. Please communicate in the server friendly, please send bot's commands in `#机器人命令-bot-commands`
-3. This server adheres to the "One China" principle
+3. This server adheres to the "Political neutrality" principle
 4. Most channels of the server can speak Chinese and English, except for `#中文聊天-chinese-only`, `#英语聊天-english-only` and `#其他语言-other-languages`
 5. Please do not publish other server invitation links anywhere on the server and in private messages of members (inquired beforehand)
 6. NSFW content is strictly prohibited on this server